-The Ultimate Protein Guide continues with a review of different types of protein powders.
+Welcome back to the Ultimate Protein Guide.
+In this post, we continue with a review of different types of protein powders.
 In Part II, we discussed the benefits of each type of protein, and in Part I we tackled just how much protein you really need.
 But now we get into the specifics of the powders.
 After all, if you look at the nutrition information on any supplement label it seems like their are 20 different types of protein powder variations, each dependent on the type of processing.

 To help you decide what is best for your goals–and what is worth your money–we separate marketing myth from hard science.
 As with every part of The Ultimate Protein Guide, the researchers at Examine.com provided the content and research.

 Concentrate is usually the most basic form of protein.
 By law, being labeled as concentrate means that the product needs to be at least 35% to 80% protein by weight.
 (So, if you scoop out 100g of protein powder it can be called concentrate if anywhere between 35 and 80g of that is protein).

 There is not much else to a concentrate.
 If you want an idea of how whey concentrate is created, here’s a good visual: If you imagine whey falling off a conveyor belt into buckets, all you need to do is filter out impurities, dehydrate it, flavor it chocolate, and call it “Delicious Chocolate Whey Concentrate.”
 (Coming soon to a supplement store near you!)
 Some supplement companies may do more than that to their concentrate products, but it is not required.

 With such a simple process, concentrates also tend to be the cheapest sources of protein supplementation.

 Protein Powder Rules: Concentrate just means that at least 35% to 80% of powder is protein.